vibbits/training-material/topics/python-programming/tutorials/6_loops/tutorial.md

 ## 6.1 Introduction

 Another important feature of computer programs is that they can do the same thing over and over again with different information.
-To allow this, it is possible to use loops in the program; essentially a loop is executed until it runs out of data or the code decides to break out of it.
+This is possible by using loops in your code; essentially a loop is executed until it runs out of data or the code decides to break out of it.